mParticle/docs/src/pages/integrations/optimizely/event/index.md

 ### Web

-The Optimizely-X web client platform does not currently support user ID values at this time.
+The Optimizely Web client platform does not currently support user ID values at this time.
 As soon as this becomes available, we'll be sure to update the mParticle integration to send it!

 ## Supported Event Types